-- reviewing minutes of meetings of those charged with governance for reference to breaches of laws and regulation or for any indication of any potential litigation and claims; - reviewing the level of and reasoning behind the group's and parent company's procurement of legal and professional services; - performing audit work procedures over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing judgements made by management in their calculation of accounting estimates for potential management bias.
+- reviewing minutes of meetings of those charged with governance for reference to breaches of laws and regulation or for any indication of any potential litigation and claims; - reviewing the level of and reasoning behind the group's and parent company's procurement of legal and professional services; - performing audit work procedures over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing judgements made by management in their calculation of accounting estimates for potential management bias. - · Agreement of the financial statement disclosures to supporting documentation.

-Independent Auditor's Report to the Members of Coventry Education Partnership Holdings Limited (continued)
+Independent Auditor's Report to the Members of East Down Education Partnership (Holdings) Limited (continued)